Ask Phyllis is a blog series of frequently asked real estate questions. Have a question about real estate? Email us here

 Dear Not feeling it,

-The good news is that the nasty homeowners don’t come with the home.
+The good news is that the uncooperative sellers don’t come with the home.
 It may simply be that the owners are unhappy about selling.
 I sometimes sell homes for people who can no longer afford their home and as you can imagine they are not pleased to be selling.
 Sometimes they are very resentful.
 The fact that someone else will be moving into “their” home may be distressing.
 It’s even worse when they believe that you, the buyer can make all of those repairs and improvements that they could not afford to make.

 Your Realtor® needs to follow up with the seller’s agent and ask for the status of your repair request.
 Your agent should remind the seller’s Realtor® that any defects uncovered on your inspection report will need to be disclosed to any future buyer.
 However, the seller is under no obligation to make repairs (other than retrofit and each city has different requirements).